BMW N74: Design

-As per its predecessor, the N74 has direct injection, DOHC and variable valve timing (called double-VANOS by BMW).
+Like its predecessor, the N74 has direct injection, DOHC and variable valve timing (called double-VANOS by BMW).
 However, the N74 does not have variable valve lift (called Valvetronic by BMW).

 The N74 marked BMW's first use of an 8-speed automatic transmission, in the form of the ZF 8HP90.

 Versions

 N74B60

 This initial version of the N74 has a bore of 89 mm and a stroke of 80 mm.
 The redline is 7000 rpm and the compression ratio is 10.0:1.